JL710/iced-guide/src/app_structure/composition.md

 }
 ```

-If you need to execute some code asynchronously after your component is created, you can instead return `(Self, iced::Task<Message>)`.
+If you need to execute some code asynchronously after your composition is created, you can instead return `(Self, iced::Task<Message>)`.
 This mirrors iced's `run_with` function, which allows you to run a task when starting your application.

 ```rust